'Wee taste test': Sea lion biting surfer 'not an attack'

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Dunedin man says he does not hold a grudge against the sea lion that bit him.
+A surfer says he does not hold a grudge against the sea lion that bit him.

-Dunedin surfer Craig Latimer said he was in the waves with a friend on Sunday morning when the incident happened.
+Dunedin man Craig Latimer said he was in the waves with a friend on Sunday morning when the incident happened.

 His friend was surfing while he was filming, and the sea lion came up to them and was interacting with them.